Is Sports Betting Legal in your State?

 Online Betting Sites (US)

 As you know by now, if you’re looking for the best online betting sites, US states will present a different list depending on whether your state is legally regulated or not.
-For a complete list of online betting sites available to you in your state, please click on your states listed above.
+If you are looking for a complete list of online betting sites available to you in your state, please click on your states listed above.

 For those states that have not yet legalized sports betting, offshore sportsbooks are still an option.